 George struggled throughout the third but came up big in the fourth quarter.
 George finished with 24 points on 6-of-17 shooting, 3-of-7 from deep and was 9-of-10 from the free throw line tonight.

 Oklahoma City now has to win one of their final two games to get into the playoffs.
 They’ll go to Miami on Monday night.
 Tip-off is scheduled for 6:30 p.m.
 If Oklahoma City wins, they’re in the playoffs.
 Lose and they’ll have to hope for a Nuggets loss or beat the Memphis Grizzlies on Wednesday night.

 Oklahoma City forced 17 turnovers tonight, leading to 22 points.
 That’s huge as the Thunder lead the league in points off turnovers.
 They have to continue to do this as they go forward.
 To do this against the Rockets is a good start.

 Oklahoma City took 10 more free throws than Houston tonight.
 Paul George went 9-of-10 from the line.
 Westbrook went 3-of-5 from the line.
 Holding the Rockets to only 23 free throws was the biggest thing tonight.
 It’s the lowest total for Houston since March 27 against Chicago.

 Oklahoma City improved to 14-3 when three players scored at least 20 points each.
 They were in sync all night and really showed what they can do when they’re all clicking.
 They didn’t seem like they were forcing anything and it paid off in the fourth quarter.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!